azutoolkit/cql/docs/Cql/Relations/HasMany.md

 ---
-title: "Cql::Relations::HasMany"
+title: "CQL::Relations::HasMany"
 ---

-# module Cql::Relations::HasMany
+# module CQL::Relations::HasMany

 Define the has_many association module that will be included in the model to define a one-to-many relationship between two tables in the database